 3. Allow for parts of the project to be completed off of a screen.

-Oh, distance learning.
-2020 brought about a lot more screen time for our kiddos (and ourselves!), and it doesn’t look like we are going to get back to in-person paper-pencil anytime soon.
-With that in mind, let students use their hands and other resources available to them that are off-screen.
+While all the digital tools and resources are great, it’s important to still let students use their hands and other resources available to them that are off-screen.
 Anything from hand-written worksheets to asking the relatives to help contribute to their projects – this is a great time to think out of the box.
 In the Design Your Own App project, students can complete the worksheets digitally to allow for collaboration, and then complete the final posters hands-on at home.

 4. Schedule whole-class meetings where you provide each group with a “Hot Seat.”

 Have you tried out “Hot Seat” in your groups before?
 This is a great tool all across the board!
-I would say that it’s a MUST when using PBL in a distance learning setting.
+I would say that it’s a MUST when using PBL digitally.
 It’s a situation where a student or a group can submit their questions, scenarios, problems, or even just project updates, and then the focus of the meeting is for everyone else to offer feedback, advice, and support.

 I love this as a way to hold class meetings where all the students give feedback on one group’s work so far.
 For the Design Your Own App project, you could use this method throughout certain stages of completion.
 For example, one group’s Hot Seat could be focused on their Business Plan.